The Langhe, Roero, and Monferrato regions: UNESCO landscapes in Piedmont

 Here, you can breathe in the most authentic spirit of the Langhe — a land of quiet paths, secluded farmhouses, and rural life that still endures.

-Separated from the Langhe by the Tanaro River, the Roero captivates visitors with its gullies, woods, and sandy cliffs.
+Separated from the Langhe by the Tanaro River, the Roero captivates with its ravines, woodlands, and sandy cliffs.

-The Rocche del Roero form a natural canyon more than thirty kilometers long, running through villages such as Pocapaglia, Monteu Roero, and Baldissero.
+The Rocche del Roero form a natural canyon that stretches for more than 30 kilometers, crossing villages such as Pocapaglia, Monteu Roero, and Baldissero.

 Monferrato: Hills, Castles, and Authentic Flavors